Tamil Nadu – Culture and Tradition

 But by 1564 the Vijayanagara empire came to an end at the hands of Deccan Sultans in the battle of Talikota.
 After the Battle of Talikota, Europe’s people also started showing interest in the rule of southern India, due to which they also became enemies of Maharaja of the local state.
 Shortly after this, Portuguese, French, and English came here and opened their own trade centers in the name of the factory.

 In 1611, East India Company established the first factory in Masulipatnam of Andhra Pradesh and gradually incited the local rulers here against each other and made them an enemy who fought among themselves.
 The name of Tamil Nadu is included in the first place where the British started its business in India.

 This state was first called by the Madras Presidency in the year 1901.
 But later the entire Madras province was made Tamil Nadu.
 When India became independent in 1947, Madras Presidency became Madras State, comprising Tamil Nadu, coastal Andhra Pradesh, northern Kerala, and the southwest coast of Karnataka.

 In 1953 Madras State was bifurcated into two states: Andhra Pradesh, comprising the northern Telugu speaking areas, and Madras State, comprising the southern Tamil-speaking areas.
 In 1968, Madras State adopted a new name – Tamil Nadu.
 The capital city Madras was renamed Chennai in 1996.

 The people of Tamil Nadu live a great, comfortable lifestyle and their art and culture are deeply embedded into it.
 People of Tamil Nadu understand the ethnicity of their culture and abide by the rituals and traditions of their community.

 Tamil people are very interested in music, dance, and literature.
 For centuries here Bharatnatyam and many types of music, including Carnatic music, have flourished.
-Tamil Nadu has a long history of its literature, art, music, and dance and is an emerging hub of technology and modern lifestyle in India and is one of the top-performing states of the Literacy rate in India.
+Tamil Nadu has a long history of its literature, art, music, and dance and is an emerging hub of technology and modern lifestyle in India and is one of the top-performing states with the Literacy rate in India.